-- From a physician, professionally licensed midwife, or clinic. - Written on the doctor, midwife, or clinic official letterhead (not on a prescription pad). - Signed (not stamped) by the doctor, midwife, or clinic representative or nurse. - Contains the current issued professional license number of the physician or midwife who signed the letter.
+- From a physician, professionally licensed midwife or certified nurse-midwife, or clinic - Written on the doctor, midwife, or clinic official letterhead (not on a prescription pad). - Signed (not stamped) by the doctor, midwife, or clinic representative or nurse. - Contains the current issued professional license number of the physician or midwife who signed the letter.